alanszlosek/data-type-tables/readme.markdown

 Wanted to see first-hand how an ORM would be written that stores data by data type.

+Tables currently in use:

+* Text - for storing text values
+* Integer
+* Decimal
+* Relationship - for relating two objects
+* Tree - for creating trees of objects
+* Type - for keeping track of object ids and types (class name)

 Sample classes: Category and Product

 	class Category(HierarchyModel):